thomas-fossati/draft-tls-cid/draft-mavrogiannopoulos-tls-cid.md

 # IANA Considerations

-This document defines a TLS extension: ts_sa(TODO).
+This document adds a new extension for DTLS: ts_sa(TODO).
+This extension MUST only be used with DTLS, and not with TLS.
 This extension is assigned from the TLS ExtensionType registry defined in {{RFC5246}}.

 # Acknowledgments